-The NARST Graduate Student Representative is an Ex-Officio appointment to the Board.
+The NARST Graduate Student Coordinator is an elected and voting member of the Board.
 The person holding this position will serve a two-year term.
 The NARST Elections Committee will conduct a process to identify the individual to be appointed to the position.
 The appointee will assume the position at the Board Meeting immediately following the NARST Annual International Conference in odd calendar years.
-The Election Committee follows the nomination process utilized for the NARST general elections, steps 1-6 previously described, for the Graduate Student Representative ex-officio Board position with the following exceptions: the NARST membership does not vote and the co-chairs in lieu of the Executive Director communicates with the candidates.
+The Election Committee follows the nomination process utilized for the NARST general elections.